Abhisatr/travel-buddy/README.md

-🌍 Travel Buddy: AI travel planner using Cohere to auto-generate itineraries.
+🌍 Travel Buddy: AI travel planner
+Using Cohere to auto-generate itineraries.
 Integrates Foursquare locations, WeatherAPI forecasts, and OSRM routing.
-Features interactive maps with optimized routes and 1-click PDF export.
+Features interactive maps with optimized routes .
 Mobile-friendly trip planning made easy!

-🌍 Travel Buddy - AI Travel Assistant

 An intelligent travel planning system that creates personalized itineraries using **Cohere's AI** and real-time data from **Foursquare**, **Google Maps**, and **WeatherAPI**.